mohd-shibilicv/nasscript_restaurant_project/README.md

 ## Overview

-This project is a full-stack Restaurant Management Application developed by Nasscript.
+This project is a full-stack Restaurant Management Application.
 It provides a comprehensive solution for managing restaurant operations, including dish management, order processing, billing, and analytics.

 ## Features